 Unit 1: The focus of this unit is Drama.
 For this unit, you will study one Shakespeare play and one other drama text from the genre of tragedy.
 You will also be required to study some of a Critical Anthology and other essays relating to your Shakespeare text.
 This will help you to consider how texts can be read from different perspectives.
 This unit is worth 30% of the total qualification.

 Unit 2: Prose is the focus of component two.
 Two prose texts are studied from a chosen theme; one of the texts will have been written pre-1900.
 You will be asked to write one comparative essay from a choice of two questions.
 This unit is worth 20% of the qualification.

 Unit 3: This unit on Poetry involves the study of a range of prescribed poetry either by a named poet or from a specific literary period.
 You will also be prepared for responding to unseen poetry in the examination.

-Grade 6 in Language or Literature
+Grade 6 in Literature plus a grade 5 in Language.

 There are three examinations taken at the end of the two year course, two two hour papers and one lasting an hour.
 Coursework accounts for 20% of the total qualification.
 The examinations are open book meaning that clean copies of the texts may be taken into the examination.